nniiicc/Phylomemetics_Hastac_2015/proposal.md

-## Phylomemetics: A materialists approach to sociomateriality
+## A Phylomemetic Approach

 In studies of online and virtual communities there is an increasing call to study the artifacts of collaboration (Orlikowski and Scott, 2007; Pollock, 2012 Rosner and Ames, 2013).
-These scholars point to the need to understand material aspects of organizing even when the artifacts , software, seem to have no matter (Barley and Leonardi, 2008).
+These scholars point to the need to understand material aspects of organizing even when the artifacts (e.g. software) seem to have no matter (Barley and Leonardi, 2008).

-So, how does one study materiality of the immaterial?
-Thus far, the study of materiality has been a rhetorical move that shifts attention away from physical aspects of the digital and towards concepts related to the software's "practical instantiation" and "significance" in collaboration.
-That is to say that material aspects of organizing are studied in exactly the same ways as discourse, routine, and practices - through narrative description.
+So, how does one study the materiality of the immaterial?

+Thus far, the study of materiality has been a rhetorical move that shifts attention away from physical aspects of an artifact and towards concepts such as "practical instantiation" and "significance" of software to collaboration (Leonardi, 2011).
+That is to say that material aspects of organizing have been studied in exactly the same ways as discourse, routine, and practices: through narrative description.

-This talk offers an introduction to studying the material aspects of online collaboration through a technique called *phylomemetics*.
-Borrowing heavily from the field of evolutionary biology, phylomemetics uses encoded charter data from digital objects to visualize their evolution as a (taxonomic?) tree.
-We argue that the resulting visulaizations are a new text to be read by science and technology studies - one that can be used to thicken the descriptive tendencies of those studying collaboration, and simultaneously ...
+This talk offers an introduction to the study of the material aspects of online collaboration through a technique called *phylomemetics*.
+Similar to (and named after) phylogenetic methods used in evolutionary biology, phylomemetic approaches can be used to create visualizations of the geneologies of cultural (in this case, digital) objects.
+Generic steps in conducting a phylomemetic study include qualitavtively coding distinct characteristics of each object, and then, using phylogenetic software and statistical algorithms, visualizing the relatedness of these objects as a tree.

-To demnostrate this process use a set of Free / Open Source Software (F/OSS) projects - notably Debian, a distribution of the Linux operating system, as a case study.
-Our analysis focuses on moments of cultural evolution - when an operating system substantively changes from one generation to the next.
-We ask what we can discern sociologically, organizationally, and culturally from these visualizations?
+Phylomemetic methods have been preivously used to study the history of physical objects like cornets (Tëmkin & Eldredge, 2007), languages (cite soemthing) and even folk tales (Tehrani, 2013).
+Our work here focuses on digital objects, namely Debian - a distribution of the Linux operating system.
+We use phylomemetics to identify moments of cultural evolution - for instance, when the debian operating system substantively changed from one generation to the next.
+We ask what we can discern sociologically, organizationally, and culturally through this method, and from these visualizations?

+We argue that the visulaizations produced through these methods are a new text to be read by science and technology studies - one that can be used to thicken the descriptive tendencies of those studying collaboration, and simultaneously clarify and identify meaningful points of "speciation" (points at which collaborative cultures diverge).

 **End**